Women in aviation: History

 The first woman passenger in an airplane was Mlle P. Van Pottelsberghe de la Poterie who flew with Henri Farman on several short flights at an airshow in Ghent, Belgium between May and June 1908.
-Soon after, in July, 1908, sculptor Thérèse Peltier was taken up as a passenger by Léon Delagrange and within a few months had been reported as making a solo flight in Turin, Italy, flying around 200 meters in a straight line about two and a half meters off the ground.
+Soon after, in July 1908, French sculptor Thérèse Peltier was taken up as a passenger by Léon Delagrange and within a few months she was reported as making a solo flight in Turin, Italy, flying around 200 meters in a straight line about two and a half meters off the ground.
 Edith Berg, an American, who flew as a passenger with Wilbur Wright in Paris in October 1908, was the inspiration of the hobble skirt designed by Paul Poiret.

 The first machine-powered flight was accomplished by the Wright Brothers on December 17, 1903.
-Both brothers felt that it was important to recognize the contributions of Katherine Wright to their work.
+Both brothers recognized the contributions of their sister Katherine Wright to their work.
 She found teachers who could help with the Wright's flying experiments.
-Katherine, although not flying with her brothers until later, in 1909, knew "everything about the working of their machines".
+Katherine first flew with her brothers in 1909 and knew "everything about the working of their machines".
 Katherine supported them financially, giving them her savings and also supported them emotionally.
 When Orville Wright was injured in 1908, Katherine moved close to the hospital to take care of him.
-Later, after the Wright brothers patented their aircraft in 1906, she worked as their executive secretary.
+After the Wright brothers patented their aircraft in 1906, she worked as their executive secretary.
 In 1909, she traveled to Europe to become the social manager for her brothers.
 Her brothers were very introverted and relied on Katherine to help promote their work.
+The French government awarded her the Officier de l’Instruction Publique, one of France's highest distinctions, when her brothers received the Légion d’Honneur in 1909.
 Katherine was considered the "silent partner" of the Wright Brothers by The World Magazine.
 The Saint Louis Post-Dispatch called her the "inspiration of her brothers in their experiments".
+This did not prevent Orville Wright from ostracising her when she got married.
+He thought of this as a betrayal.
+She died of illness less than a year later, and he did not reach her side until after her death.